canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ### Branching

 Using the time machine analogy, **a branch is a separate timeline**.
-Chances in a timeline don’t interfere with changes other timelines.
+Changes in a timeline don’t interfere with changes other timelines.
 Timelines are called **branches**.
 By convention, the main timeline is called **master**.

 > The master/slave methaphor is discouraged these days.
 Starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded name.
 >